Frequently Asked Questions

 What happens after I apply?

 After you apply, your application and transcripts will be reviewed for basic eligibility requirements.
-If you meet the eligibility requirements outlined below, you will be contacted to schedule an in-person interview.
+If you meet the eligibility requirements outlined below, you will be contacted to schedule a virtual interview.
 Please note that copies of transcripts from all institutions attended (even if you transferred before graduating) are required to move forward in the selection process.

 How long does it take to review my application?

-The interview, either in-person or virtual, consists of various activities that enable program staff to determine each applicant's potential and fit with the program.
-This is also a time to complete the required ECISD screening tools (background check and drug testing) to be eligible to enter a classroom during PST.
+The virtual interview consists of a question and answer portion that enables program staff to determine each applicant's potential and fit with the program.
+This is also a time to complete the required ECISD screening tools (background check) to be eligible to enter a classroom during PST.

 How will I know if I have been admitted?

-If you are admitted to the Odessa Pathway to Teaching, you will receive official notice of your acceptance via email within one week of your interview.
+If you are admitted to the Odessa Pathway to Teaching, you will receive official notice of your acceptance via email.
 To accept admission, you will be required to sign and return your offer letter.

 Can international applicants apply?

 Yes.
 For more information on international applicants, please visit the International Applicants page on our website.